SUBSCRIBE TODAY FOR 2018-19 SEASON

 May 31 - June 23, 2019

-It's 1989 and Manfred Lum, renowned for his basketball hustle in Chinatown, tries to talk his way on to a college team destined for a "friendship" game in China.
-Coach Saul blocks him hard, but Manfred rebounds and launches himself on a journey to a homeland he's never known.
+It's 1989 and Manford Lum, renowned for his basketball hustle in Chinatown, tries to talk his way on to a college team destined for a "friendship" game in China.
+Coach Saul blocks him hard, but Manford rebounds and launches himself on a journey to a homeland he's never known.
 Bouncing between Beijing and San Francisco, between 1989 and 1971, this clever and theatrical play looks at America’s arms-length relationship with Communist China and the post-Cultural Revolution through a story about two generations of basketball players.
 Smart, funny and heart-pumping, Lauren Yee's THE GREAT LEAP will have you on your feet for the final buzzer.